ICHEC/fcards/README.md

 # fcards

-Testing repository for flash cards
+Testing repository for flash cards.
+This is going to be replacement of current setup of qpcc-tm repository.